 Gate: Gate wards are a bustling part of town, where traders line up to enter the city, sellers hawk their goods, and vendors sell various foods on a stick.
 Gate wards are second only to market wards in activity.
 In order to have a gate ward, communities must have gates, or designated areas where people must enter the city.
 At these areas of entry, some level of inspection, inquiry, or taxation of merchants usually takes place.
 These sorts of conditions create the bustling and enterprising environment of a gate ward, usually found in small cities or larger.
-They Table IV.3-Wards tend to be some of structurally to densest wards in the city, second to shanty-towns and wards do not house many people.
-They wealthier shops, guild houses, great churches, pavilions, merchant offices, and trading spaces.
+They tend to be some of the structurally densest wards in the city, second to shanty-towns and slums.